porebskis/eXNVerify/README.md

 docker run -it --rm -v ~/hostpath/:/input -v ~/hostpath/:/output porebskis/exnverify:0.89b ./geneCoverage.py \
            input/SampleBED input/RefExomeBED input/SNVGermlineTXT input/SNVSomaticTXT Threshold GeneName_s
 ```
+User may decide what kind of source information would be processed by ``geneCoverage`` ie. exome reference BED may contain position of exones related to all genes but it is also possible to choose desired subset depending on the need.
+User may also choose which SNV should be the inputs of the analysis.
+For the purpose of this project development, two Clinvar-generated tables are prepared separately for germline and somatic pathogenic SNVs.
+These tables can be easily generated from the ClinVar.
+In the repository, user may find examples of these tables: they contain all pathogenic SNV for all genes, however, they are limited (using Clinvar filters) to these records which are approved by expert panels or submitted by multiple sources to Clinvar.
+Thus, two SNV tables saved as txt files contain about 15k SNVs and user may feel free to utilize them in their samples analysis.
+Optional argument of ``geneCoverage`` is the user-defined threshold value which indicates user-desired coverage quality of the analysed sample.

-The main output of the ``geneCoverage.py`` is the PDF figure with chromosome region where all exones and SNV position occurs for input gene(s).
+The main output of the ``geneCoverage.py`` is the PDF figure with chromosome region where all exones and SNV position occurs for given gene(s).
 The code execution prepares at least one PDF figure for each input gene.
-If exones related to the input gene are located in different chromosomes, suitable number of figures is generated.
+If exones related to the input gene are located in more than one chromosomee (e.g. PSRR2), suitable number of figures is generated.
 If the input gene is not listed in ``RefExomeBED`` file, analysis is not performed.

 In this way, ``geneCoverage.py`` allows verifying the gene coverage in detail and support diagnostician to evaluate the wgs/wes sample for the purposes of further analysis and diagnosis process.